Conformal Prediction Sets for Instance Segmentation: Datasets and Models

 \section{Datasets and Models}

 \paragraph{Agricultural field delineation} Delineating agricultural fields from satellite imagery is an important task for monitoring land use and supporting precision agriculture.
-The state-of-the-art uses deep semantic segmentation models, such as U-Nets and their variants, followed by post-processing steps like watershed segmentation to separate adjacent fields \cite{waldner2021detect, kerner2025fields}.
+The state-of-the-art uses deep semantic segmentation models, such as U-Nets and their variants, followed by post-processing steps like watershed segmentation or connected components analysis to separate adjacent fields \cite{waldner2021detect, kerner2025fields}.

 Each satellite image contains multiple field instances.
 We use 350 images and instance segmentation labels from the Fields of the World (FTW) test dataset for France \cite{kerner2025fields}, and we randomly divide the data into 250 calibration images and 100 test images.
 We randomly sample 50 pixels from each image and only keep pixels that are in a field, resulting in 2476 calibration pixels and 917 test pixels.